fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 # Fedora 3 Federation Connector

 This fedoration connector allows exposure of fedora 3 content in a running fedora 3 repository to appear within a fedora 4 repository.
+To use this code, you'd need to have access to a fedora 3 repository.

 [Design Documentation](https://wiki.duraspace.org/display/FF/Design+-+Fedora+3+to+4+Upgrade)

-### Install and

 ## Fetching the source code